SchoolOfFreelancing/SMS-Harvester/README.md

 # Made For HackRF One

 Combine Harvester For GSM SMS using Docker, noVNC, gr-gsm, wireshark, kalibrate-rtl, Ubuntu Linux.
-This tolls will be used for analyze GSM network vaurnability test for cell towers not for bad hacking.
+These tools will be used to analyze GSM network vulnerability test for cell towers and not for unethical hacking.

 Caution: School Of Freelancing will not responsiable for wrong use for this repository.
 Only use this repository for R&D and PEN TEST purpose.